Lost-Outpost/Telsera/README.md

 ## List Contents

-You can view the individual contents of the modlist [here via Load Order Library]() (N/A, will update this page once I'm able to login).
+You can view the individual contents of the modlist [here via Load Order Library](https://loadorderlibrary.com/lists/telsera-a-nsfw-wabbajack-list-for-ae).
 As for a summary of various features, check out the [Gameplay Changes](GAMEPLAY.md) page.

 ## Computer Specs